Many things can cause a swollen penis. If you have penile swelling, your penis may look red and irritated. The area might feel sore or itchy.

 - bleeding under the foreskin

 You’re more likely to develop penile cancer if you:

 Penile cancer is extremely rare.
-In North America and Europe, less than 1 in 100,000 men are diagnosed with penile cancer.
+In North America and Europe, less than

 If you have minor penile swelling, home remedies might provide relief.
 These include: